 We also believe that hormones like estrogen trigger the condition since its symptoms go away after menopause.
 Female levels of estrogen go down in the first year after menopause and the symptoms dissipate as well.
 And, regardless of the causes, we know that about 1 in 10 women will be affected by this condition.

-Many women wait years to receive a diagnosis because it mimics other conditions.
-And because, too often, menstrual symptoms are ‘normalized,’ making it harder for women to self-advocate.
-However, when you speak up and begin to seek a diagnosis, you can sometimes detect adenomyosis with an ultrasound scan, but it can be difficult to spot lodged cells, so an MRI is often needed for confirmation.
+First, many women wait years to receive an adenomyosis diagnosis symptoms mimic those of other conditions.
+And because, too often, menstrual symptoms are 'normalized,' that makes it harder for women to self-advocate, meaning they don't get the diagnosis they need.
+However, when you speak up and begin to seek a diagnosis, you can sometimes detect adenomyosis with a pelvic ultrasound scan.
+Still, it can be difficult to spot lodged cells on an ultrasound, so an MRI is often needed for confirmation.
 Often, adenomyosis is detected while your doctor is screening for fibroid tumors.

 The only way to cure this condition is to undergo a hysterectomy.
 For many women, this will be too drastic an option—especially since we now know that hysterectomies leave women at risk for cardiac and metabolic problems.